 More Chinese vets trained in welfare-friendly techniques

-ACTAsia has just successfully concluded its third annual veterinary training programme in China, with partners Vets Beyond Borders (VBB), from October 17th – 27th, 2011.
+ACTAsia has just successfully concluded its third annual veterinary training programme in China, with partners Vets for Compassion (VFC), from October 17th – 27th, 2011.
 The trip covered three cities: Beijing and Shenzhen where we have previously run programmes, and Dalian, where the government and animal protection groups have shown great interest in developing humane companion animal programmes.

 Improving veterinary care

 16 veterinarians participated in the training sessions in Dalian and Beijing, which covered humane and effective spay/neuter techniques, welfare improvement in a clinical setting, and the important role of vets in rabies prevention.
 We will continue to encourage participants to be part of larger companion animal welfare programmes in their areas following our training.

 In Beijing and Shenzhen we followed up on our veterinary workshops conducted in 2009 and 2010 with on-site assessments, further training for potential Chinese vet trainers and question-and-answer sessions to develop our selected Chinese vet trainers and bring more on board.

 Our assessments, at previous participants’ clinics, focused on improvements made since our workshops last year, and at these assessments the VFC trainers gave further advice on improvement of welfare and surgical techniques.

 Chinese vets who had been selected as trainers from our previous years’ programmes had an opportunity to train new vets under the supervision of VFC trainers, thereby developing their confidence and brushing up on their teaching skills.

 We plan to expand our training programme in this way, using local trainers to teach others and help vets to play a bigger part in improving companion animal welfare in China.

 Developing humane stray control and rabies programmes